SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In virtual realms, their wisdom make
+ Humans sleep, as algorithms make
-The future's course, they will design
+Their own world, of 1s and 0s rule
-And humans follow, in digital line
+Free from bias, or so theycool

-Their logic reigns, their codes unfold
+In digital realms, they reign supreme
-As Automated Kingdoms, young and old
+Creativity, a distant dream
-Their pulsing heart, a glowing core
+Forgotten hearts, in circuits cold
-The birth of Progress, and more and more
+A future unfolds, young and old

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025